kiwicom/orbit/README.md

 `import * as tokens from 'orbit-design-token'`

-Now you can use tokens by typing `tokens` and just continue with the dot-notation by typing the appropriate token name you want to use f.e. `tokens.backgroundButtonPrimary`.
+Now you can use tokens by typing `tokens` and just continue with the dot-notation by typing the appropriate token name you want to use f.e. `tokens.colorTextPrimary`.
 More advanced text editors should suggest which tokens are available to you in the token object, so you can find tokens quicker than by typing the entire token name.

 ## Formats
 The main structure of the package is written in `JavaScript` for better usage in `JavaScript` projects.
-We are also generating a `JSON` file which will allow us to transform this type of file into different ones.
-Currently, it’s possible to transform `JSON` into `SASS`, `LESS`, `Stylus`, `XML` or others.
+We are also able to generate a `JSON` file which will allow us to transform this type of file into different ones.
+It should be possible to transform `JSON` into `SASS`, `LESS`, `Stylus`, `XML` or others.

-## Brands
-Info coming soon

 ## Naming conventions
 Every design token in the package has a name suggested according to the Orbit naming conventions.
 These conventions should be systematic, and work according to the following template: